prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 Zcash uses [equihash](https://equi-hash.com/) as its mining algorithm.
 Due to this, much like ethereum, the development of ASIC graphics cards for this cryptocurrency is unfeasible.

-The Claymore miner has a good long-standing reputation.
-In addition, it is only compatible with AMD graphics cards.

 That being said, here are the top 3 best graphics cards for Zcash miners:

 ---